 - Sky Ute Casino Poker Room (tribal casino): Ignacio (six tables)

 - Ute Mountain Casino Poker Room (tribal casino): Towaoc (eight tables)

 A proposal is also in the works that would allow Colorado casinos to remove the $100 betting limit.
 That could see the Colorado live poker scene expand even further.

 Any further gambling expansion should be considered a plus for online poker.
-As CO laws regarding gambling are further relaxed the chances that online poker will be seriously considered increase.
+As CO gambling laws are further relaxed, the chances that online poker will be seriously considered increase.

-Walk into any one of the Colorado poker rooms on this list, and you’ll find securing a seat at affordable stakes is as easy as asking for one.
+Six live poker rooms operate across Colorado.
+Walk into any of the Colorado poker rooms on this list, and you’ll find securing a seat at affordable stakes as easy as asking for one.

 No, online poker is not yet legal in Colorado.
 A bill seeking to legalize online poker fell flat in 2013.
 However, the legalization of online sports betting in the state has renewed hopes that legal online poker will one day come to Colorado.

 It is hard to say when the first online poker sites will go live in Colorado.

 Gambling must be expanded to include online poker, which will most likely require a referendum.
 Then it’s a matter of passing online poker legislation and coming up with state rules and guidelines to govern online poker.
 A licensing process will then take place and operators will need some time to get Colorado-specific online poker technology running.

 All that means legal online poker should go live in Colorado within a year of Colorado voters supporting the idea of its launch.